-Viterbi’s faculty roster includes 37 members of the National Academy of Engineering, 64 winners of Presidential Young Investigator and CAREER awards, 8 winners of PECASE Early Career awards, and the 2003 winner of the Association for Computing’s Turing Prize, often described as the “Nobel Prize in computing.”
+Viterbi's faculty roster includes 35 members of the National Academy of Engineering, 99 NSF Faculty Early Career Development Program (CAREER) Awards, 13 winners of PECASE Early Career awards, and the 2003 winner of the Association for Computing's Turing Prize, often described as the "Nobel Prize in computing."
 More than a third of the faculty have been elected fellows of their respective professional societies.

 Increasing the diversity of its faculty is an important goal of the Viterbi School.
 Significantly contributing to this effort is the Women in Science and Engineering (WiSE) Program.

 - USC Faculty Handbook

 - University Committee on Appointments, Promotions, and Tenure (UCAPT) Manual

 - USC Center for Excellence in Teaching (CET)

 - USC New Faculty Welcome

 - Engineering Faculty Council

 - Relationship and Sexual Violence Prevention and Services

 - USC Center for Work and Family Life